-All students in AP courses will be registered for their respective AP exams.
-Students who have received College Board accommodations will use them on AP tests as well.
-If there is an exam for which a student would like to sit and is not in the AP course for that exam needs approval from Mr. Nicholson by February 20.
-Please speak with Ms. Papillon immediately.
+All students in AP courses have been registered for their respective AP exams.
+Students who have received College Board accommodations are expected to use them on AP tests.
+If not, they should speak with Ms. Papillon or Mr. Nicholson immediately.